nikkomiu/blog/content/guides/golang-graphql-ent/03-ent-setup.md

 There are a bunch of ways that we can initialize the ent client and manage its lifecycle.
 For our app, we are going to initialize the database client in **each** CLI command where we use it.
 However, if you don't like code duplication you may want to move this to a more common location.
-The main reason for keeping it in each command is that if the database initialization is too high up the CLI won't work properly without being able to connect to the database which is a side-effect I don't want to have in the app.
+I prefer to keep the database initialization within the individual commands to avoid the side-effect of the CLI not working properly.
+This can happen when the database is initialized too early in our application's call stack.

 So, update the `cmd/api.cmd` to initialize our database: